 It works like this: Homes that place a teal-hued pumpkin on the porch send a message that they offer alternative treats that are safe for all kids to enjoy, even those with allergies.

-“Food allergies can be really serious, but by providing options families can keep Halloween safe for everybody,” said Valerie Novak, a nurse practitioner with SCL Health.
+“Food allergies can be really serious, but by providing options families can keep Halloween safe for everybody,” said Valerie Novak, a Nurse Practitioner with SCL Health.
 “The campaign isn’t about taking candy away but making the holiday safe and fun.
-And there are so many sugary and fatty treats around that kids without allergies (and their parents) might enjoy the non-food items, too!”
+And there are so many sugary and fatty treats around, and even kids without allergies (and their parents) might enjoy the nonfood items, too!”

 - Finger puppets